Mobile Devices Face-Off: Smartphone vs. Tablet

 Do you go for the smartphone, with its smaller size and calling capability, or opt for the fuller-featured tablet?
 Both are strong contenders.
 When making the choice, here are some factors to consider.

-There are plenty of smartphones on the market, with a wide array of operating systems, such as the Windows Phone, Apples iPhone, RIMs BlackBerry and Googles Android.
+There are plenty of smartphones on the market, with a wide array of operating systems, such as Apples iPhone and Googles Android.

 You can make phone calls and use other calling features like speakerphone.